Do You Have a Curved Spine?

 • Cancer treatments such as chemotherapy and radiation

-There are variety of things that may cause Scoliosis including:
+There are a variety of factors that may cause scoliosis including:

 • Bone abnormalities present at birth - Congenital scoliosis